Holiday rentals in Saint-Tropez

-When is the best time to stay in a vacation rental in Saint-Tropez?
+The best time to stay in a holiday rental in Saint-Tropez

 If you’re in search of a traditional Saint-Tropez Villa holiday, the most popular time to visit is during the summer, between June and August.
 If you’re thinking of coming off season, May, September, and October are still warm, while the beaches are calmer and Saint Tropez holiday rentals are in less demand.
 May plays host to Les Bravades de Saint-Tropez, an annual celebration that’s been held for hundreds of years in honour of the area’s military achievements.
 September brings yachting enthusiasts for an annual regatta.
 The winter months may not stretch to sunbathing weather, but there are plenty of pleasant sunny days to enjoy, walking along the empty sands.
 Expect to feel a chill in the evenings at this time of year, however, so be sure to bring along layers to continue your outdoor adventures.